What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 • NMFC freight class: Freight class impacts how much your freight shipment will cost.
 Shipments are classified into one of 18 classes based on density, handling, liability, and storability.

-• Department of Transportation hazardous material designation: any hazardous materials within the shipment must be cited, and there will be specific handling requirements.
+• Department of Transportation hazardous material designation: Any hazardous materials within the shipment must be cited, and there will be specific handling requirements.

-Different Types of Bill of Lading
+Different Types of Bills of Lading

-Different Types of Bill of Lading
+Different Types of Bills of Lading

 Different BOLs have different terms within their contract and are needed for different shipping situations and scenarios.
 The list below explains the 18 types of bill of lading that are most commonly used and their different terms

 #1.
-Master bill of lading
+Master Bill of Lading

 This BOL is issued by the trucking company, shipping line, or whoever owns the transport vessel being used for the shipment.
 This BOL is also used between the freight broker and carrier.

 #2.
-House bill of lading
+House Bill of Lading

 This BOL is given to clients by the broker, forwarder, or the non-vessel operating common carrier (NVOCC).
 This BOL is also known as a forwarder’s bill of lading.

 #3.
-Open bill of lading
+Open Bill of Lading

 This BOL specifies that if the consignee signs off, then the shipment can be transferred from one consignee to a different, predetermined consignee.
 This BOL is also known as a negotiable bill of lading.

 #4.
-Order bill of lading
+Order Bill of Lading

 #5.
-Bearer bill of lading
+Bearer Bill of Lading

 This BOL dictates that the shipment should be delivered to whoever has the BOL and the consignee can be unspecified and negotiated later at delivery.
 This BOL is used for bulk shipments that are sent out in small quantities.

 #6.
-Straight bill of lading
+Straight Bill of Lading

 This BOL is also known as a non-negotiable bill of lading.
 The shipment is consigned to one specific party and when claiming ownership of the delivery, neither the endorsee nor the endorser is prioritized.
 The consignee has to pay in advance of receiving the shipment and may, depending on the laws of the destination, be required to have the original bill upon receipt.